Montreal man convicted of terrorism for US airport attack

 FLINT, Mich.
-(AP) — A man who drove to Michigan from Montreal and stabbed an airport police officer has been convicted of terrorism and other crimes.
+(AP) — A Montreal man who told investigators that his “mission was to kill and be killed” was convicted of terrorism and other crimes Tuesday in the stabbing of a Michigan airport officer.

-It was a slam dunk for federal prosecutors: Witnesses saw Amor Ftouhi (ah-MOOR’ fuh-TOO’-ee) attack Lt.
-Jeff Neville at the Flint airport and wrestled him to the ground.
+It was a slam dunk for federal prosecutors: Witnesses saw Amor Ftouhi attack Lt.
+Jeff Neville at the Flint airport in June 2017 and wrestled him to the ground.

-Ftouhi was convicted of three crimes Tuesday.
-He’s a Tunisian who was living in Montreal at the time of the June 2017 stabbing.
+Ftouhi, 53, was convicted of three crimes.
+He’s a native of Tunisia who was living in Montreal at the time of the stabbing.

+“This isn’t a mystery.
+He was caught right there.
+He has the knife in his hand,” Assistant U.S. Attorney Cathleen Corken told jurors.

 Most Read Nation & World Stories